 Skip to content

-In the Okavango Delta, a profusion of life exists in pristine channels, palm-fringed islands, and thriving wetlands, enticing curious visitors to explore its untouched reaches and discover the last wetland wilderness on Earth.
+In the Okavango Delta, Botswana’s wild heart, life flourishes in pristine channels, palm-fringed islands, and thriving wetlands.
+Adventurers and nature lovers alike are drawn to these untouched reaches—home to the last great wetland wilderness on Earth.

 iconContent-1